musa-dev-team/base-rag-proj/README.md

 5. **Utilities (src/utils/)**:
    - Functions for utilities such as rate limiting, content conversion, and tokenization.

-6. **Vector Database (src/weaviate_db/)**:
+6. **Vector Database (src/vector_db/)**:
-   - Manages interactions with a Weaviate vector database, facilitating embedding storage and retrieval.
+   - Manages interactions with a Chroma vector database, facilitating embedding storage and retrieval.

-7. **Postgres Database (src/supabase_helper/)**:
-   - Manages interactions with a Supabase postgres database, used for storing non-vector data.

-## Objective

-Your goal is to complete the implementation of the ingestion and retrieval components.
-The ingestion component should be capable of processing raw data and storing the relevant information within a Weaviate vector database and (optionally) a Postgres database.
-The retrieval component should take a query and return the relevant data from the database.

 ## Getting Started
 1. Install the dependencies using `pip install -r requirements.txt`
 2. Familiarize yourself with the existing data and source structure.
 3. Focus on the ingestion and retrieval components.
-4. Use the synthetic QA data for evaluation of your implementation.

 ## Expectations
 - **Code Quality**: Maintain clean, concise, and modular code.